Work Study - Deep Bodywork® with Rob Wilks

 Johnsmith has led work scholar programs and workshops at Esalen since 2006.
 His transformational offerings help students reach deeply inward to bring forth their truth and story in well-crafted songs.
 Johnsmith always brings along his infectious, curious, fun-loving otter spirit to his work...or play, one might say.
 We will use journaling, movement, meditation, co-writing, solo and group singing, impromptu jams, and performance — for ourselves and the Esalen community.
 Playing a musical instrument is not necessary, but you are welcome to bring one if you play.
 We will cultivate a fun, dynamic, and safe place to experience our creative selves.
 John will also be inviting guest artists and staff to assist during the month.

-Work Study - Spiritual Massage and Compassionate Touch with Bill Morgan and Susan Morgan
+Work Study - Growing Sea Legs in Samsara: Mindfulness in Challenging Times with Bill Morgan and Susan Morgan

 February 11 - March 11, 2018